Who can own Arizona real estate?

 - Duplex … two dwelling units attached horizontally, any number of stories.
 Also referred to as a “gemini” or “twin”, although the two units need NOT have same design/structure.

-- Patio Home … attached having one or more common walls with other units, one story, with three or more units in the attached string.
+- Patio Home … attached having one or more common walls with other units, by definition one story, with three or more units in the attached string.
 If just two in the string, it’s a duplex.

 - Apartment Style … units attached vertically thus sharing a ceiling/floor, that may also have common wall(s) with other units on same level.